cmu-spacecraft-design-build-fly-2023/FSW-mainboard/README.md

 # Flight Software for the PyCubed Board (Argus-1)

-The repository contains the current flight software stack for the **PyCubed Board** within Argus-1.
-Argus-1 is a technology demonstration mission with the goal of (not exhaustive):
+The repository contains the current flight software stack for the **Mainboard** of Argus-1.
+Argus-1 is a technology demonstration mission with the goal of:
-- Demonstrating Visual Attitude and Orbit Determination (A&OD) on a low-cost satellite (Independance from any GPS or ground involvement in the A&OD process)
+- Demonstrating Visual-Inertial Orbit Determination (A&OD) on a low-cost satellite (devoid of any GPS or ground involvement)
 - Collecting a dataset of images of the Earth to further efforts in CubeSat visual applications.
 - Demonstrating efficient on-orbit ML/GPU Payload processing

 ## Build and Execution

+### With mainboard

 Building current files and moving them to the board can be handled by the run.sh script which can be run via:
 ```bash
 ./run.sh
 ```
-This script first builds and compiles files to .mpy files and then transfers them to the mainboard you are connected to.
+The script first builds and compiles the flight software files to .mpy files and transfers them to the mainboard you are connected to.

+### Without mainboard

-If you are not connected to a mainboard you should either run the simulator or emulator.
+In the absence of the mainboard, you should either run the simulator or emulator.

 To run the emulator:
 ```bash